 Crispy is a journeyman electrician, NABCEP certified solar installer, former professor of renewable energy, chief judge in the United States for freestyle skiing, and has experience as general manager of solar installations up-to-and-including MegaWatt scale systems.
 He's passionate about creating opportunities to train students of all ages on the ins-and-outs of solar installations, and using that medium to make STEM education exciting and fun.

 Su majored in Environmental Studies at Amherst College.
 She's passionate about exploring culturally appropriate, qualitative metrics to craft holistic solutions to problems of environmental injustice, and exploring the intersections between the environment and public health.
 Su Remains at Amherst College helping to head up the sustainability department.

 Co-founder & CEO

-Aaron earned degrees from Amherst College in both Bio-Chemistry/Bio-Physics and Planetary Science, comes from a background of community service as a paramedic, and is an experienced blacksmith and carpenter.
+Aaron graduated Cum Laude from Amherst College with degrees in both Bio-Chemistry/Bio-Physics and Planetary Science and comes from a background of community service as a paramedic.
+He is a published co-author in the journal Nature, and has worked with NASA and SwRI in support of the New Horizons mission.
+He is an experienced blacksmith and carpenter.
 He's passionate about egalitarianism and unleashing the tools of the 21st century to solve some of our most pressing problems, and to do it in a way that connects people, builds communities, and empowers us all to live the change we seek.

 Co-founder & President

-Jason graduated from Amherst College with degrees in both Environmental Studies and Geology, after having spent more than a decade working in various fields of construction.
-Passionate about planetary science, sustainable development, economics, and all things living, he specializes in the development of radical, innovative, and panoptic solutions to some of our world’s most pressing systematic problems.
+Jason graduated Cum Laude from Amherst College with degrees in both Environmental Studies and Geology.
+He has worked with NASA and SwRI in support of the New Horizons mission, and has decades of experience in the construction industry prior to his time in Academia.
+Passionate about planetary science, sustainable development, social justice, economics, and all things living, he strives to find innovative solutions to some of our world’s most pressing systematic problems.